 - However, access roads to the logging and mining sites and ancillary activities associated with logging and mining operations are not exempt.

 - In addition, the removal of clay, gravel, sand, peat, or topsoil is not considered "mining" and therefore requires a permit.

 An SESC permit is required before any work begins on projects that result in earth changes as described above.

-After filling out the form completely, print it out, have the land owner and designated agent for the site sign and date it, and return it to the City of Midland Building Department along with two copies of the SESC plan and a non-refundable fee of $10 per acre of disturbed area.
+After filling out the form completely, print it out, have the land owner and designated agent for the site sign and date it, and return it to the City of Midland Building Department along with two copies of the SESC plan and payment for the calculated permit fee amount.

 At the time of filing an application for a permit under article V of Chapter 5, the following nonrefundable fee shall be charged for plan review and site inspections:

 1—2 family residential up to one (1) acre one hundred fifty dollars ($150.00) for first acre, seventy-five dollars ($75.00) for each additional acre or fraction thereof.

 All other uses up to one (1) acre two hundred fifty dollars ($250.00) for first acre, seventy-five dollars ($75.00) for each additional acre or fraction thereof.